daluu/robotframework-simple-page-object-example/README.md

 * a version of RF's Selenium2Library installed (Python or Java version should technically not matter)
 * go to www.robotframework.org for installation instructions

 **To run the test:** after getting a copy of the files off this Github repo, simply run like `pybot PageObjectExampleTest.extension`, where extension is your desired file format to work with (.robot, .txt, .tsv, or .html).
+If using Java version, run with `jybot` instead.

+**The page object example is structured as follows:**

+* PageObjectExampleTest calls keywords from...
+ * GoogleSearchPage resource file, which in turn calls keywords from...
+   * Selenium2Library, Python version or Java version
+* Both the test and page object resource file(s) call RobotFramework BuiltIn library keywords

+**Reasons why I created this example:**

 This may not be the best (simple) example, and there are other examples you should see like: